Apply to be an AAT licensed member

 - Arrange Professional Indemnity Insurance.

-- Arrange continuity of practice cover.
+- Arrange continuity of practice cover if you have seven or more clients.

 - Register with the Information Commissioner's Office (ICO).